OMG, it was about six months ago when my friend told me about a phone call scare she got from Social Security.

 It may not be shocking like a mass shooting as we would see on the news, but they got citizens SSN and phone numbers.

-Not only that, they are calling people threatening them out of their money like it is a ransom.
+Not only that, but they are also calling people threatening them out of their money like it is a ransom.

 Know That These Robocalls Are Scams